laravel/docs/routing.md

 Named routes allow the convenient generation of URLs or redirects for specific routes.
 You may specify a name for a route by chaining the `name` method onto the route definition:

-    Route::get('user/profile', function () {
+    Route::get('/user/profile', function () {
         //
     })->name('profile');

 You may also specify route names for controller actions:

+    Route::get(
+        '/user/profile',
-    Route::get('user/profile', [UserProfileController::class, 'show'])->name('profile');
+        [UserProfileController::class, 'show']
+    )->name('profile');

 > {note} Route names should always be unique.

 <a name="generating-urls-to-named-routes"></a>
 #### Generating URLs To Named Routes

-Once you have assigned a name to a given route, you may use the route's name when generating URLs or redirects via the global `route` function:
+Once you have assigned a name to a given route, you may use the route's name when generating URLs or redirects via Laravel's `route` and `redirect` helper functions:

     // Generating URLs...
     $url = route('profile');